dylanpriceginno/Portfolio/README.md

 •	Completed an enterprise project with the Manchester Alliance Business School, achieving an overall grade of 2.1.

 ## Work Experience

+## Financial Times         -               June 2025 - Present
+• Analysing the release of New Products to the FT

-## Royal Mail              -               October 2024 - Present
+## Royal Mail              -               October 2024 - May 2025
 •	Leading the data function of the Network Modelling Team

 •	Building data pipelines and hosting team databases